Chief Executive Officer and President

-Greg Clark was named chief executive officer of Symantec and joined Symantec’s Board of Directors following the company’s acquisition of Blue Coat, Inc. completed in August 2016.
+Greg Clark, Symantec's President and CEO and a member of its Board, joined Symantec following the company's acquisition of Blue Coat, Inc. completed in August 2016.

 Clark served as the chief executive officer of Blue Coat and as a member of the company's board of directors since 2011.
 As chief executive officer of Blue Coat, Clark delivered scale and profitable growth, transforming Blue Coat into the #1 market share leader and share gainer in Web Security.
 In addition to his significant leadership experience, Clark has deep security expertise and a history of successfully integrating companies into a single portfolio.